Ronnie Biggs: Imprisonment

 In January 2009 a series of strokes were said to have rendered him unable to speak or walk.
 His son Michael had also claimed that the Parole Board might bring the release date forward to July.
 On 13 February that year, it was reported that Biggs had been taken to hospital from his cell at Norwich Prison, suffering from pneumonia.
 This was confirmed the following day by his son Michael, who said Biggs had serious pneumonia but was stable.
 News of his condition prompted fresh calls from his son Michael for his release on compassionate grounds.

 On 23 April 2009, the Parole Board recommended that Biggs be released on 4 July, having served a third of his 30-year sentence.
-However, on 1 July, Straw did not accept the Parole Board's recommendation and refused parole, stating that Biggs was 'wholly unrepentant'.
+On 1 July, Straw did not accept the Parole Board's recommendation and refused parole, stating that Biggs was 'wholly unrepentant'.
 On 28 July, Biggs was readmitted to Norfolk and Norwich University Hospital with pneumonia.
 He had been admitted to the same hospital a month earlier, with a chest infection and a fractured hip, but returned to prison on 17 July.
-His son Michael said, in one of his frequent news releases: "It's the worst he's ever been.
-The doctors have just told me to rush there."
+His son Michael said, in one of his frequent news releases, "It's the worst he's ever been.
+The doctors have just told me to rush there".

 On 30 July, it was claimed by representatives of Biggs that he had been given "permission" to challenge the decision to refuse him parole.
-However, the Home Office stated only that "an application for the early release on compassionate grounds of a prisoner at HMP Norwich" had been received by the public protection casework section in the National Offender Management Service.
+The Home Office stated only that "an application for the early release on compassionate grounds of a prisoner at HMP Norwich" had been received by the public protection casework section in the National Offender Management Service.
 Biggs was released from custody on 6 August 2009, two days before his 80th birthday, on "compassionate grounds".